Go on to Part Four

 Apr.
 14 Cincinnati, Ohio Cincinnati Gardens

 UNCONFIRMED.
 Billboard printed a number of erroneous tour dates for this GG tour, including one early mention that they were to play at the Hofheinz Pavilion in Houston, Texas on this night where, along with Poco, they would open for Yes.
 They did not, as the third act on the bill in Houston ended up being singer/songwriter Tret Fure.
 However, multiple ads in a number of other newspapers, right up to the day of the concert, placed Giant in Cincinnati, where they were to open for Edgar Winter and, in the headliner slot, Humble Pie.
-Unfortunately, this too has come into question.
-No reliable reviews or eyewitness accounts have been able to definitively place Giant at the concert.
-In fact, one local review implied that only Edgar Winter and Humble Pie played, with Winter taking the stage first.
+Unfortunately, evidence seems to conflict as to whether GG actually appeared.
+One fan at the concert seems to clearly recall Giant being present, but a local newspaper review implied that only Edgar Winter and Humble Pie played, with Winter taking the stage first.
 Whatever the case, Amusement Business magazine listed an official attendance figure of 12,608.

 Ad for unconfirmed Cincinnati show Apr.
 14, 1973